Frequently asked questions and discussed topics...

 Balance is defined as 'an even distribution of weight enabling someone or something to remain upright and steady'.
 Guess what would happen if everything in our body or life is equal to each other!
 Equal amounts of - iron and calcium or diastolic and systolic pressures!
 Life and health are about priorities, not balance.

 About Ayurveda Elements & Australian Ayurveda Academy

-Ayurveda Elements & Australian Ayurveda Academy were born in 1996 in Cairns, the tropical paradise of Australia.Moved to Sydney in 1997 and evolved into a complete Ayurveda centre quickly.
-Established a successful training and treatment centre in Sydney's northshore.
+Ayurveda Elements & Australian Ayurveda Academy were born in 1996 in Cairns, the tropical paradise of Australia.Moved to Sydney in 1997 and evolved into a complete Ayurveda center quickly.
+Established a successful training and treatment center in Sydney's north shore.
 Runs educational and training programs in India and Bali apart from Australian cities.
-Has conducted over 300 presentations during the past decade at various Australian centres.
+Has conducted over 300 presentations during the past decade at various Australian centers.

 What does Ayurveda Elements offer?

 Offers workshops, seminars and certificates in Melbourne, Canberra, Wollongong, Sydney and Cairns.
 Conducts south India disorders), tours and helps clients with health resort referral.
 Uses traditional and modern compounds sourced locally and imported from India.
 Specializes in back pain, neck pain, weight loss and bowel diseases.

 Ayurveda is fantastic with all aspects of health maintenance, prevention and cure.
 We successfully treat health conditions like allergies, arthritis, bursitis, back pain, colitis, dermatitis (skin digestive hair loss, hepatitis, irritable bowel syndrome / disease, migraine, nasal allergies, neck pain, thyroid conditions, ulcerative colitis, tendinitis and more.
 Has clinics and training programs in Melbourne, Canberra, Wollongong, Sydney and Cairns.